-VMmark V2 is a benchmark developed by VMware to compare server configurations with hypervisor solutions from VMware regarding their suitability for server consolidation.
+VMmark V3 is a benchmark developed by VMware to compare server configurations with hypervisor solutions from VMware regarding their suitability for server consolidation.
 In addition to the software for load generation, the benchmark consists of a defined load profile and binding regulations.
 The benchmark results can be submitted to VMware and are published on their Internet site after a successful review process.
-After the discontinuation of the proven benchmark "VMmark V1" in October 2010, it has been succeeded by "VMmark V2", which requires a cluster of at least two servers and covers data center functions, like Cloning and Deployment of virtual machines (VMs), Load Balancing, as well as the moving of VMs with vMotion and also Storage vMotion.
+After the discontinuation of the proven benchmark "VMmark V2" in September 2017, it has been succeeded by "VMmark V3".VMmark V2 required a cluster of at least two servers and covers data center functions, like Cloning and Deployment of virtual machines (VMs), Load Balancing, as well as the moving of VMs with vMotion and also Storage vMotion.
+VMmark V3 covers the moving of VMs with XvMotion in addition to VMmark V2 and changes application architecture to more scalable workloads.